 In my work as a presentation and public speaking coach, I find myself bookmarking and sharing quite a few resources with my clients and students.
 I’ve assembled some of the most frequently shared ones here on this page.

-- Good Charts, one of the best, most concise manuals on designing powerful carts for data visualization.
+- Good Charts, one of the best, most concise manuals on designing powerful charts for data visualization.

 - Presentation Zen